postpixorg/ai-postpix/README.txt

 4. Test the API keys using the 'Test My OpenAI API' and 'Test My EdenAI API' buttons.
 5. Go to the bottom of any finished blog post and choose an AI engine in the Ai Postpix section.
 6. Click 'Find Prompt' to generate a prompt or enter your own.
-7. Decide on the number of images, their resolution.
+7. Decide on the number of images, their resolution, and style.
 8. Click 'Create Images' to start the process.
 9. Add images to your post, set as featured images, save to the media library, or download to your PC.
 Or you can do it all at the same time!

 == Frequently Asked Questions ==

 = Is the AI Postpix plugin free? =
 The core features of our plugin are 100% free.
 If you have OpenAI and EdenAI API keys, you can use it for free.
+But to use the 'Improve My Prompt' and 'Image Styles' section, you must upgrade to the Pro version.

 = Do I need an API Key? =
 Yes, you must have an OpenAI and EdenAI account, if you do not have an account, you must create one.
 Explained how to get an API key in the admin panel of the plugin.